 Today we live in an advanced age of technology, where the only constant we know is change.
 How can you keep up with all the technological changes that occur every day?
 If you’re not living the life of an IT professional, it can be almost impossible.
-Fortunately, there are plenty of IT support options out there, especially for small to medium-sized businesses.
+Fortunately, there are plenty of managed IT support options out there if you’re looking for it support, especially for small to medium-sized businesses.
 To aid in your decision we’ve highlighted some options for you below.

 Common Types of IT Support

 The most common types of IT support for businesses are In-House Support, Managed Service Providers, and Block Hours support (also known as Break-Fix support).
 If you choose not to hire in-house technicians, you are left with two types of off-site support.
 Each type has it’s own benefits, but they both function differently so it is important to understand how they work.
 This will help you decide what type of support is best for your business.
 We’ll explain more about your options below, but the most important difference to note is that Managed IT Service Providers and Block Hours support teams will react to your needs differently.

 Managed IT Service Providers

 Managed IT Service Providers are your off-site, in-house IT team.
 Yes, you read that correctly.
 While your Managed IT Service Provider won’t be seen in your office every day, they will be taking careful time to learn everything there is to know about your business.
 By learning about your goals, culture, and overall needs, your Managed IT Support Provider will help you to formulate a plan to grow your business with technology.
 They are there to help you with anything you may need from creating a business strategy to helping set up new computers or devices in your office.
 It’s also a big help to have your Managed IT Service Provider nearby so they can visit your office easily to provide in-house technical support.